MuffinsLovesYou/lovesyou.name/5e/notes/char-notes/pepper.md

 * Earno GlassStaff : Redbrand leader.
 Brought to justice.
 * Black Spider : Drow, figure of mystery, connected to GlassStaff.
 Looking for forge of spells.
 * Harbin : Townmaster of phandelin.
 Was timid about dealing with redbrands
+* Hamun Kost : Necromancer temporarily at Watchtower at Old Owls Well
+* Pip : Son of Toblin, who runs the Inn
+* Toblin : Runs the Inn

 ### Quests :
 * (Complete) Bring down leader of redbrands: Brought GlassStaff to Phandelin
 * (Complete) Guard Gundran's wagon
 * (Complete) Deliver bejeweled comb : Delivered to Sister Garael
-* Deliver comb to banshee :
+* (Complete) Deliver comb to banshee :
     * Banshee is Agatha in Coneyberry.
 We deliver the comb in order to ask the banshee where Beaugentle's spellbook is
     * Reward 3x healing pots
     * We can ask her a question: Answer a question about who owns a spellbook: Owned by a legendary mage named Beaugentle.